mila-iqia/blocks/docs/create_your_own_brick.rst

   :func:`.recurrent` decorator as explained in the :doc:`tutorial about rnns</rnn>`.
 * :meth:`.Brick._allocate`: you should implement this method to allocate the shared variables (often representing parameters) of the brick.
-In blocks, by convention, the built-in bricks allocate their shared variables with nan values and we recommend you to do the same.
+In Blocks, by convention, the built-in bricks allocate their shared variables with nan values and we recommend you to do the same.
 * :meth:`.Brick._initialize`: you should implement this method to initialize